planfuzzer/planfuzzer/INSTALL.md

 ## Troubleshooting (Build process fails or gets stuck)
 - clean the Docker environment via `sudo docker system prune --all` and rebuild the image
-- Comment out the failed later parts of the `Dockerfile` and try building manually
+- Modify the environment variable in the `Dockerfile` and try to manually build the failed part